 Adorned with mosaic tiles, our Hamam is a pleasure to steam in.
 A serene, backlit pool of water provides a source of light and refreshment for when the thick steam envelops your body.
 The ceiling is arched and the seats remain cool for your comfort.

 This style of steam room was adopted by the Ottoman Turks after their conquest of Byzantium.
 The Hamam is basically an improved version of the Roman baths!

 The vase and decorative tiles displayed in our steam room were found during our trip to Istanbul, a center for Hamams and historical jewel for the steaming culture.
 So enjoy your steam with a little culture at your fingertips!

 Our Finnish Sauna is built of pine with cedar benches and uses an electric system of heating.
 It is a dry, high heat sauna and water is not used inside.
 Whether you like a wet steam or a dry steam is based on preference, so be sure to try this alternate style!

 The Finnish Sauna shares a close history with the Russian Banya.
 Many make a distinction between the two due to the Sauna being dry and the Banya being wet.
 This is not necessarily law as both have varied their styles throughout history, but is commonly the case.

 Our tea room is a place to rehydrate, try authentic Russian foods or simply relax.
 It has beautiful high ceilings and is decorated in the Tudor style.
 The atmosphere is homey and the walls are adorned with antique samovars and teapots that make one feel as though they are in Russia herself.

-Socialize, relax, eat or have a quiet drink.
+Socialize, relax, eat or have a quiet drink, and enjoy a nature show.
 Check out our menu as we prepare all meals fresh in our on-site kitchen.
-Television is available in both Russian and English, and cartoons or movies can be put on for the kids.

 Cold Water Barrel